tc39/proposal-intl-segmenter/README.md

 ### What happens when segmenting an empty string?

-No segments will be found, but random access will succeed once in each direction (e.g., `segmenter.segment("").following()` will return an iterator at index 0 with a null `segment`, and `segmenter.segment("").preceding(Infinity)` will return an iterator at index -1 with a null `segment`).
-Attempts to advance forward from 0 or higher, or backward from -1 or lower, will fail with a RangeError.
-We essentially synthesize two positions at which there is no segment (not just for empty string but for _all_ input), one before the string (which is also the starting point) and one after it.
+No segments will be found, and iterators will complete immediately upon first `next()` access.

 ### What happens when I try to use random access with non-Number values?

 _Someone's_ in QA. 😉
-The random access methods treat `undefined` starting index the same as unspecified, and will start from the current index.
-All other inputs are processed into integer Numbers—`null` becomes 0, Booleans become 0 or 1, Strings are parsed as string numeric literals, Objects are cast to primitives, and Symbols, BigInts, and `NaN` fail.
-Fractional components are truncated, but infinite Numbers are accepted as-is.
+Arguments are processed into integer Numbers—`null` becomes 0, Booleans become 0 or 1, Strings are parsed as string numeric literals, Objects are cast to primitives, and Symbols, BigInts, `undefined`, and `NaN` fail.
+Fractional components are truncated, but infinite Numbers are accepted as-is (although they are always out of bounds and will therefore never find a segment).

-### Do you feel bad about violating [<i>Iterator</i> interface best practices](https://tc39.es/ecma262/#sec-iterator-interface) by allowing random access to "reset" finished iterators?

-No, not really.